Five Signs of a Text Scam

-In recent years, an increasing number of fraudulent businesses have started to use text messaging as a means to steal money from unsuspecting victims.
+In recent years, for every business that has started to use SMS marketing for good, an increasing number have started to use text messaging as a means to steal money from unsuspecting victims.
 In fact, The Federal Trade Commission (FTC) just issued a new warning about a dangerous new breed of identity theft scams known as “smishing.”

-In this scenario, the text message scam appears to be from a well-known source such as an internet provider, bank, or mortgage company.
+In this scenario, the text message scam appears to be from a well-known source such as an internet provider, bank, or mortgage company disguised under a fake short code.
 The text message asks the consumer to provide personal information.
 The scammer uses this information to open new accounts or invade consumers’ existing accounts.

 Unfortunately, these and other text messaging scams are becoming commonplace.
 As such, it’s important to be on the lookout for common text marketing scam indicators.